2012 United States House of Representatives elections in New York: District 7

-Incumbent Nydia Velazquez, who was redistricted from the 12th district, ran for re-election.
+Incumbent Nydia Velázquez, who was redistricted from the 12th district, ran for re-election.

 Democratic primary

-New York City Councilman Erik Martin Dilan, the son of current New York State Senator Martin Malave Dilan, challenged Velazquez in the primary with the backing of Brooklyn Democratic Party chair Vito Lopez; the Dilan family and Velazquez supporters had been engaged in a political feud for several years.
+New York City Councilman Erik Martin Dilan, the son of current New York State Senator Martin Malave Dilan, challenged Velázquez in the primary with the backing of Brooklyn Democratic Party chair Vito Lopez; the Dilan family and Velázquez supporters had been engaged in a political feud for several years.